Boudican revolt: Preparations by both sides

 While the Britons continued their destruction, Suetonius regrouped his forces.
 According to Tacitus, he amassed a force including his own Legio XIV Gemina, some vexillationes (detachments) of the XX Valeria Victrix, and any available auxiliaries.
 The prefect of Legio II Augusta at Isca (Exeter), Poenius Postumus, did not obey the order to bring his troops, but nonetheless Suetonius now commanded an army of almost 10,000 men.

-At an unidentified location, Suetonius took a stand in a defile with a wood behind him that opened out into a wide plain.
+At an unidentified location, Suetonius took a stand in a narrow passage with a wood behind him that opened out into a wide plain.
 His men were heavily outnumbered: Dio says that, even if they were lined up one deep, they would not have extended the length of Boudica's line.
 By now the rebel forces they faced were said to have numbered 230,000–300,000, although modern historians say these numbers should be treated with scepticism.
-The sides of the defile protected the Roman flanks from attack and the forest impeded approach from the rear.
+The sides of the passage protected the Roman flanks from attack and the forest impeded approach from the rear.
 These precautions would have prevented Boudica from bringing her considerable forces to bear on the Roman position other than from the front, and the open plain would have made surprise attack impossible.
 Suetonius placed his legionaries in close order, with auxilia infantry on the flanks and cavalry on the wings.

-Although the Britons were gathered in considerable force, the Iceni and other tribes had been disarmed some years before the rebellion and it is thought they may have been poorly equipped.
-They placed their wagons at the far end of the field, from where their families could watch what they may have expected to be an overwhelming victory.
+Although the Britons were gathered in considerable force, the Iceni and other tribes had been disarmed some years before the rebellion and they may have been poorly equipped.
+They placed their wagons at the rear of their army, from where their families could watch what they may have expected to be an overwhelming victory.
 Two Germanic leaders, Boiorix of the Cimbri and Ariovistus of the Suebi, are reported to have done the same thing in their battles against Gaius Marius and Caesar, respectively.